NikhilSunka/NikhilSunka.github.io/Aboutme.md

 		<header class="major">
 			<h2>About me</h2>
 		</header>
-		<p> I'am an International Student from India, My Major is Computer Science, i'm a senior </p>
+		<p> I'am an International Student from India, My Major is Computer Science, i'm a senior.
+This is a Mid Term Mini project  - (Adv) Web Programming Course </p>
 	</div>
 </section>